2 weeks France itinerary: Beyond Paris to North-West France

 • Walked across sandbar to Fort National

-• Enjoyed uniquely flavoured ice cream – capsicum flavor was memorable!
+• Enjoyed uniquely flavoured ice cream – capsicum flavor was unforgettable!

 Dinan Old Town